rsdoiel/picking-up-nodestack/README.md

 picking-up-nodestack is designed to be a self guided tour to explore writing web services based on NodeJS and JSON friendly databases (e.g. [MongoDB](http://mongodb.org)) or public web APIs (e.g. [YQL](http://developer.yahoo/com/yql/console)).
-It is evolving from a presentation I made for my colleages.
+It started as a presentation I made for my colleages and has evolved from there.

+### Credits for Awesome Fonts and YUI3

+This website relies on Open Source fonts and JavaScript libraries.
+YUI3 used under the BSD License and is available at [http://yuilibrary.com](http://yuilibrary.com).
+Font Awesome is used under the SIL Open Source license and is available at [http://fortawesome.github.io/Font-Awesome](http://fortawesome.github.io/Font-Awesome).

 ### What is Node and Nodestack?